 Pharmacy and prescription drugs

 Your benefits include a wide range of prescription drugs.
-We work with Express Scripts (ESI) to provide these benefits.
+We work with IngenioRx to provide these pharmacy benefits.

 Copays are a set dollar amount you pay for a covered service, like getting a prescription filled.
 This is also known as cost sharing — the member shares the cost of some services.
 Some CHIP members have pharmacy copays.

 You don’t have pharmacy copays.
 If you have both Medicare and Medicaid, contact your Medicare Part D plan to learn more about your pharmacy benefits.

 There may be copays for your prescriptions.
 Check your member handbook or your member ID card for copay amounts.

 Drug coverage information

 Texas Vendor Drug Program (VDP) Formulary

 Your or your child’s doctor chooses drugs from the Texas Vendor Drug Program (VDP) formulary.
 The formulary is a list of all brand-name and generic drugs available in your plan.
 You can use the searchable formulary to search for drugs by name or type (class).Searchable Formulary